Can you bank ethically in Britain?

 How do I go about ethical banking?

 There are several 'good' banks out there.
 The easiest way to reward the good banks is to stick your savings in one of their accounts, that way you can help fund their ethical projects.
-For example, if you place your savings with Charity Bank, your money will help fund its loans, and it only lends to charities and social enterprises with a positive social purpose.
+For example, if you place your savings with Charity Bank, an ethical bank intent on helping improve the UK's social landscape, your money will help fund its loans, and it only lends to charities and social enterprises with a positive social purpose.
 While you get a reasonable rate of interest you can also know you are helping your local community, rather than lining the pockets of the banks' executive boards.

 Charity Bank is also a charity itself so it doesn't have to worry about making a profit for shareholders but focuses on its social goals.
-"We measure our success in terms of people we've helped rather than balance sheets," says Mark Howland, spokesperson for Charity Bank.
-And helping your community doesn't have to come at a huge cost to you either, as Charity Bank offers an ISA paying 2.05%.
-It's not a great rate but it doesn't include a bonus so you won't have to worry about moving your money in a year's time.
+And helping your community doesn't have to come at a huge cost to you either, as Charity Bank offers an Isa paying 1%.
+It's not a top rate but it's decent enough with interest rates at all time lows.
+Plus, it doesn't include a bonus so you won't have to worry about moving your money in a year's time.

 But is my money safe?